 Left to Right: SCOTUS Panel – Greg Miller (’12), Professor Tejas Narechania, Linda Lye (’99), Easha Anand (’14) & Eric Stern (CDO)

-- Interview Evaluations: Within the “Clerkships” tab of the JCDB, you can find over 200 evaluations written by students about their interviewing experiences with particular judges.
+The primary function of the JCDB is to allow clerkship applicants to create a list of the judges to whom they will be submitting paper applications.
+Also, within the “Clerkships” tab of the JCDB, you can find over 400 evaluations written by students about their interviewing experiences with particular judges.
 Click on the “Interview Evaluations” tab to review.